ctBr0/LexicalAnalyzerGenerator/README.md

 # LexicalAnalyzerGenerator

-Selected source files of university course project. <br />
+Selected (for copyright reasons) source files of university course project. <br />
 <br />
 Input: <br />
 List of tokens separated by commas and terminated with the hash (#) symbol <br />